Justin Turner Preview, Player Props: Red Sox vs. Orioles

-Justin Turner -- with a slugging percentage of .211 in his past 10 games (including zero home runs) -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with John Means on the mound, on September 29 at 7:05 PM ET.
+On Saturday, Justin Turner (hitting .158 in his past 10 games) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Rays.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Orioles.

 Sportsbook Promo Codes